bparanj/crystal/programming/iac/docs/boto/create-internet-gateway.md

 In the example usage, we specify the VPC ID (`vpc_id`) and the desired name for the Internet Gateway (`igw_name`).
 We then call the `create_rails_igw()` function with these arguments.

-Make sure to replace `'vpc-xxxxxxxx'` with the actual ID of your VPC.
+Make sure to replace `'vpc-xxxxxxxx'` with the  ID of your VPC.

 Note: Ensure that you have the necessary permissions to create and modify Internet Gateways in your AWS account.
 You may need to configure the appropriate IAM permissions for your AWS account or the IAM user/role associated with your boto3 session.